Former NFL star Ricky Williams explains why he changed his name

 “If I talk to my business partners, they’d probably say yes, but for me, I’d say the opposite,” he said.
 “To me, this makes the story of Ricky Williams more interesting.”

-While suspended for a year for violating the NFL’s drug use policy for the fourth time, Williams played a season with the Toronto Argonauts in the Canadian Football League.
+While suspended for a year for violating the NFL’s drug use policy for the fourth time, he played a season with the Toronto Argonauts in the Canadian Football League.

 The field inside DKR-Texas Memorial Stadium was dedicated to both Williams and Earl Campbell last season and renamed Campbell-Williams Field.